odewahn/dds-field-guide/codebase.md

 The version control system (VCS) is the heart of the process.
 At the most basic level, a VCS allows developers to keep track of all the changes made to a set of files and enables them to roll back to specific points in time in case something screws up.
 In some systems, like [Subversion](http://subversion.apache.org/), the code is checked out and then checked back in from a central repository.
 If there is a conflict between two developers' files (for example, both of them edited the same line of code), then the two version must be merged.
 This can be a painful process.

 In contrast, distributed version control systems (DVCS), like [Git](http://git-scm.com/), are the heart of most new development processes.
-Rather than having a central, master copy that makes it difficult and expensive to merge a lot of contributions from developers, a DVCS makes it simple (well, simpler!) to have multiple people all working on the same codebase simultaneously in different _branches_, and these branches can be easily merged in a _master_ branch.
+Rather than having a central, master copy that makes it difficult and expensive to merge a lot of contributions from developers, a DVCS makes it simple (well, simpler!) to have multiple people all working on the same codebase simultaneously in different _branches_, and these branches can be easily merged into a _master_ branch.

 While there are many different work styles, such as [Git flow](http://nvie.com/posts/a-successful-git-branching-model/), the basic DVCS process is: